 The ArOY Campaign also has a video demonstration of the BSE, which is freely available online and on the CerviBreast App.
 The App also contains lots of other anti-breast and anti-cervical cancer messages, and a link for direct communication with experts in the OCI Foundation.
 This CerviBreast App is, therefore, a must for everyone to have, be it male or female, young or old.
 And it is free!
 Go to the Android Google Play or iPhone’s App Store to download it now!!!

 PARTNERS AND COLLABORATORS

 We are mindful of the fact that changes like those being proposed in the ArOY Campaign are not easy to push through.
 We anticipate that there may be difficulties to surmount, if we are to translate our dreams and vision, to effective realities.
-We have set up a comprehensive 28-man Implementation/Steering Committee, made up seasoned and experienced stakeholders and technocrats.
-The Committee is tasked with ensuring that the curriculum, along with its implementation, is not only all-encompassing, but also culturally, socially and religiously acceptable to all.
-The members can be seen HERE.
+As such, the ArOU Campaign adopts a strategy where stakeholders are set up as committees before its implementaion in each State or Region.
+For Anambra State, a 28-man Implementation/Steering Committee, made up of seasoned and experienced stakeholders and technocrats, worked to ensure that the implemented curriculum, along with its implementation, was not only all-encompassing, but also culturally, socially and religiously acceptable to all.
+The members of the Anambra State Implementation Committee can be seen HERE.

 . . .
 Join us, as we ARM OUR YOUTHS!